J0hann3/Minishell/README.md

 # Minishell

-~ == variable HOME in env

-cd ~ with HOME empty -> go nowhere if HOME is unset -> find a other way to go home

 grep e > outfile < infile
 grep e < infile > outfile
 grep e < infile < infile1